acrotron/aye-chat/docs/blog/2025-11-16-ayechat-rag-deep-dive.md

-# Building an Intelligent Coding Assistant: A Deep Dive into Aye Chat's RAG Implementation
+---
+title: "How We Built a Local-First, Privacy-Focused RAG for Our AI Terminal"
+date: 2025-11-16
+draft: false
+summary: "A detailed exploration of the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, focusing on privacy, performance, and user experience."
+tags: ["rag", "ai", "indexing", "privacy", "deep-dive"]
+---

-## Executive Summary
+## Overview

 This document details the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, an AI coding assistant.
 The RAG system addresses the core challenge of providing Large Language Models (LLMs) with project-specific context.
 Our solution prioritizes privacy, performance, and user experience by using a local-first approach.
 Key components include a lightweight, on-device ONNX embedding model and the embeddable ChromaDB vector database, which avoid dependencies on external APIs and heavy deep learning frameworks.

-The architecture features a two-phase progressive indexing strategy: an initial, rapid coarse indexing of entire files for immediate availability, followed by a background process that refines the index with smaller, overlapping code chunks.
+The architecture features a two-phase progressive indexing strategy: an initial, rapid coarse indexing of entire files for immediate availability, followed by a background process that refines the index with **semantic, AST-based chunks (e.g., functions, classes) using `tree-sitter`**.
 To ensure a seamless user experience, all indexing is performed in low-priority, daemonized background threads, with CPU usage limits and interruptible processing that saves progress to disk.
 Finally, we intelligently pack the most relevant code into the LLM prompt, managing context window size with soft and hard limits, while also providing an escape hatch to include all files when needed.
 The result is a powerful, context-aware, and non-intrusive coding assistant for the terminal.

 Large Language Models (LLMs) are incredibly powerful, but they have a fundamental limitation when it comes to helping with software development: they are stateless and lack awareness of your project's codebase.
 You can paste code into the prompt, but this is manual, cumbersome, and limited by context window sizes.
 How can a coding assistant provide truly helpful, context-aware answers about *your* code?